Skip to content

 Archaeology (4th)

-The Coffee shop (4th)
+The Coffee Shop - Critical Thinking (4th)

 For centuries, thinkers have gathered in coffee shops to openly discuss the intellectual issues of the day.
 Our coffee shop aims to stimulate the same spirit of enquiry and debate.
 We will cover a wide variety of topics and debates, introducing you to a wide range of ideas.
 Some of these will link directly to A-level and university study, others will take your thinking where you never expected it to go.
 You will not be set homework, but we will often suggest further reading if you wish to pursue matters further.
 Come along on time and with an open mind and we will provide everything else.